Will welcome any Indian peace initiative for de-escalating tensions with US: Iran

 “India usually plays a very good role in (maintaining) peace in the world.
 India belongs to this region.
 We welcome all initiatives from all countries, especially India as a good friend for us, to not allow escalation (of tensions),” Chegeni told reporters after a condolence meeting for Soleimani at the Iranian Embassy here.

 “We are not for war, we are looking for peace and prosperity for everybody in this region.
-We welcome any Indian initiative or any project that can help peace and prosperity in this world,” he said.
+We welcome any Indian initiative or any project that can help peace and prosperity in this world,” he said in response to a question on whether India could play a role in de-escalation of tensions.

+The Iranian Embassy later asserted that the Ambassador’s remarks must in no way be interpreted as consideration of any intermediary role between Iran and a third country.

 Maj Gen Soleimani, 62, the head of Iran”s elite al-Quds force and architect of its regional security apparatus, was killed when a US drone fired missiles into a convoy that was leaving the Baghdad International Airport early on Friday.
 The strike also killed the deputy chief of Iraq”s powerful Hashed al-Shaabi paramilitary force.

-On the Iranian attack on US targets in Iraq, Chegeni said his country retaliated under its right to defend.
+On the Iranian attack on US targets in Iraq, Chegeni told reporters that his country retaliated under its right to defend.

 Amid spiralling US-Iran tensions over the killing of Soleimani, External Affairs Minister S Jaishankar on Sunday had a conversation with his Iranian counterpart Javad Zarif and US Secretary of State Mike Pompeo, voicing India’s concerns over the escalation of tensions.